Healing Hurts, but This Pain Helps You Grow

 But, how can we keep this wound open?
 How do we prevent it from healing naturally like a wound or a scratch?

-We avoid the healing of the wound through different resources that prevent us from accepting the adversity that we are faced with and, because of this, there are various forms.
+We avoid the healing of the wound through different resources that prevent us from accepting the adversity that we’re faced with.

 Fall victim to looking for refuge from the pain